Sachin-Mahesh-J/campus-lms/README.md

 #### Option A: Using XAMPP
 1. Start XAMPP and ensure MySQL is running
-2. Create a new database:
+2. (Optional) Create a new database:
    ```sql
    CREATE DATABASE campus_lms;
    ```
+   Note: the backend is configured with `createDatabaseIfNotExist=true`, so it can create `campus_lms` automatically if the MySQL user has permission.

 #### Option B: Using Docker
 ```bash